JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 ## Building with Reflex

-Now its time to rebuild with Reflex some Streamlit apps I made!
+Now its **time to rebuild** with Reflex some Streamlit apps I made!

+Ideally, the data collection, storage and so on should be already in separated modules.

+So you will be just experimenting with only one new thing: Reflex.

 ### Historical Job Market Data with Reflex

-For this one, id like to have a very simple graph for the seasonality of jobs and to use a sqlite DB to pull the data.
+For this one, id like to have a very **simple graph for the seasonality of the job market** and to use a sqlite DB to pull the data.

 {{< cards >}}
-  {{< card link="https://jalcocert.github.io/JAlcocerT/when-to-apply-for-a-job/" title="When to apply?" image="/blog_img/memes/oldnewjob.png" subtitle="Post where I tinkered with scrapping tools and job offers" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/when-to-apply-for-a-job/" title="When to apply?" image="/blog_img/memes/oldnewjob.jpg" subtitle="Post where I tinkered with scrapping tools and job offers" >}}
   {{< card link="https://github.com/JAlcocerT/Scrap_Tools" title="Scrapping Tools" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for using BS4, AI Scraps..." >}}
 {{< /cards >}}